 Newer homes are built with energy efficiency in mind.
 Unlike an older existing home, a newer home will have tightly sealed openings, higher efficiency HVAC systems, and energy efficient windows, doors and appliances.

-The Cons of Building a House
+Cons of Building

 When it comes to building a new home, you may be in for more than you originally had planned on.

 When building a new home, you will need to get both a land and a construction loan.
 These loans are often harder to get and are more expensive than traditional loans since there is an increased risk to the lender due to the lack of collateral.